crpggroup/crpg-webpage_inactive/README.md

 ## The SERG website

 The SERG web site is built with Jekyll and is running on GitHub pages.
+Trying now.

 ### Organization